Menithal/ActionCameraPlugin/readme.md

 ## Configuring

-Configurable after setting as a plugin for a camera, and closing Liv Composer: You can find the settings at `%LOCALAPPDATA%/Liv/App/<LivVersion>.json`
+Configurable after setting as a plugin for a camera, and closing Liv Composer AND App.
+It is a bit fiddly, but with sufficient configuration you can do quite a bit.

+You can find the settings at `%LOCALAPPDATA%/Liv/App/<LivVersion>.json`

 ## Default Setting Example: